bryanwweber/thermostate/README.md

 python -m pip install --no-deps thermostate matplotlib numpy pint
 ```

+Then you'll need to install CoolProp into the same environment separately.
+Note that the conda package is available for all Python versions after 3.7.

 ### From Source

-ThermoState is a pure-Python package that supports any Python version 3.6 and higher.
+ThermoState is a pure-Python package that supports any Python version 3.7 and higher.
 To install from source, clone the source code repository and install using `pip`.

 ```bash
 git clone https://github.com/bryanwweber/thermostate